isomerpages/moe-zhonghuapri/_cca/CCA Information.md

 platforms to inculcate good values in our pupils, as well as to develop them with competencies to adapt to the demands of the 21st century.</p>
 <h4><strong>Timeframe for CCA Work Year 2024</strong></h4>
-<p>CCAs will commence in <a href="https://zhonghuapri.moe.edu.sg/list-of-cca-schedule/cca-schedule-for-semester-1/">January 2024</a> and
+<p>CCAs will commence in <a href="https://zhonghuapri.moe.edu.sg/list-of-cca-schedule/cca-schedule-for-semester-1/" rel="noopener noreferrer nofollow" target="_blank">January 2024</a> and
-run till <a href="https://zhonghuapri.moe.edu.sg/list-of-cca-schedule/cca-schedule-for-semester-2/" rel="noopener noreferrer nofollow" target="_blank">Nov 2024</a>.</p>
+run till <a href="https://zhonghuapri.moe.edu.sg/list-of-cca-schedule/cca-schedule-for-semester-2/" rel="noopener noreferrer nofollow" target="_blank">November 2024</a>.</p>
 <h4><strong>CCA Policy in ZPS</strong></h4>
 <p>1.&nbsp;&nbsp;&nbsp; CCA will be offered to all P3 to P6 pupils.</p>
 <p>2.&nbsp;&nbsp;&nbsp; The P6 students will be discharged from their respective